Matchings in 3-uniform hypergraphs: Introduction

 \begin{thm} There exists an $n_0 \in \mathbb N$ such that the following holds.
 Suppose that $H$ is a $3$-uniform hypergraph whose order $n \geq n_0$ is divisible by $3$.
 If

-then $H$ has a perfect matching. \end{thm} While finalising the manuscript we learned from~\cite{rrsurvey} that the same result was also announced recently by Szemer\'edi.
+then $H$ has a perfect matching. \end{thm} Independently, Khan~\cite{khan1} has given a proof of Theorem~\ref{mainthm} using different arguments.
 The following example shows that the result is best possible: let $H^*$ be the $3$-uniform hypergraph whose vertex set is partitioned into two vertex classes $V$ and $W$ of sizes $2n/3 +1$ and $n/3-1$ respectively and whose edge set consists precisely of all those edges with at least one endpoint in $W$.
 Then $H^*$ does not have a perfect matching and $\delta _1 (H) = \binom{n-1}{2}-\binom{2n/3}{2}$.

 The example generalises in the obvious way to $r$-uniform hypergraphs.
 This leads to the following conjecture, which is implicit in several earlier papers (see e.g.~\cite{hps,survey}).
 Partial results were proved by H\`an, Person and Schacht~\cite{hps} as well as Markstr\"om and Ruci\'nski~\cite{mark}. \begin{conj} For each integer $r\ge 3$ there exists an integer $n_0=n_0(r)$ such that the following holds.
 Suppose that $H$ is an $r$-uniform hypergraph whose order $n \geq n_0$ is divisible by $r$.
 If